metal3-io/hardware-classification-controller/docs/api.md

 **Metal³** introduces the concept of **HardwareClassificationController** resource, which defines expected hardware configurations to classify BareMetalHosts.
 The HardwareClassificationController embeds two well differentiated sections, the hardware classification controller specification and its current status.

 ### HardwareClassificationController metadata

 * name -- name of profile
 * namespace -- namespace from which BareMetalHosts to be fetched
-* labels -- label to be set on matching BareMetalHosts
+* labels -- Label is a key-value pair where key should be 'profile-name' and value can be anything.
+If not provided by user in yaml **default** label is `hardwareclassification.metal3.io/<profile-name> : matches`.
+This label is set on BaremetalHosts matching to expected hardware configurations provided by user in YAML.

+      To check labels assigned on BaremetalHosts:

+      $ kubectl get bmh -n <namespace> --show-labels

 ### HardwareClassificationController spec